-The $5.9bn Tampakan mining project is the single largest foreign direct investment in Philippines.
-The project was granted environmental compliance certificate by the government in February 2013.
+The feasibility study was submitted to the Philippines Government in April 2010.
+The project was granted an environmental compliance certificate by the government in February 2013.

 Tampakan mine reserves

-Towards the north, the exposed section of the sequence is defined by the Alip River fault zone, a significant west-north-west trending left lateral structure.
+Towards the north, the exposed section of the sequence is defined by the Alip River fault zone, a significant west-north-west trending left-lateral structure.

 Towards the south, the Tampakan Andesite sequence, the main primary stratigraphic unit within the district, overlies the section.

 The Tampakan copper-gold deposit is hosted immediately below the western end of the truncated upper surface of the fourth andesitic volcanic cycle recognised within the complex.
 The fourth andesitic volcanic cycle manifests within digital elevation models as a Pliocene aged, dissected, central vent stratocone.
-Widespread-argillic, advanced-argillic and intermediate-argillic alteration affects the sequence till an area of more than 90km².
+Widespread-argillic, advanced-argillic and intermediate-argillic alteration affect the sequence till an area of more than 90km².

 The high-sulphidation epithermal mineralisation occurs as veins, fractures, vug-fills or as disseminations at deeper levels.
-It includes copper-rich digenite, bornite, and enargite.
+It includes copper-rich digenite, bornite and enargite.
 Chalcocite and covellite are also found to a lesser degree.
-Pyrite is usually found throughout the deposit while enargite is distributed along with late-stage bodies and in zones of strong silicification.
+Pyrite is usually found throughout the deposit while enargite is distributed, along with late-stage bodies and in zones of strong silicification.

 At depths, porphyry-copper style mineralisation includes disseminated chalcopyrite, pyrite and bornite related with quartz-stockwork veining developed variably.

 Mining at Tampakan gold-copper mine